- ICCFA CAFÉ

 You'll find information below that is often asked, some useful statistics that may help members with research, tidbits of trivia and factoids that you might find fascinating.
 Enjoy!

 Q: What are some facts about the environmental impact of cremation?
-NEW!

 You may also want to contact the Green Burial Council for more information.